lucapette/website/content/writing/a-review-of-metaprogramming-ruby.markdown

 ### Metaprogramming Safely

-This chapter will give you good advice on how to write metaprogramming code without going crazy.
+This chapter will give you good advice on how to write metaprogramming code without losing it.
 It covers aspects like tests and correct monkey patching.

 At the end, the book contains 3 appendixes.
 They are all very readable and interesting, the appendix about Ruby common idioms is my favourite.